agebrock/tunnel-ssh/README.md

 ### Too complicated ?

-If you just searching for an easy way to forward a remote port to your local machine try the followwing:
+If you just searching for an easy way to forward a remote port to your local machine try the following:

 ```js